Gastric Bypass Recovery Time Off Work & Things You Can’t Do

 Do You Have a Short-term Disability Insurance?

 Having surgery that requires an extended time for recovery may take a financial toll on you and your family.
-If you are looking into gastric bypass surgery to treat obesity, you may be entitled to short-term disability benefits.
-These benefits are sometimes included in your employer-provided insurance and pay a portion of your salary while you are unable to work due to an injury or an illness.
-You may also consider speaking to your employer about pooling sick leave and vacation time together for use during your recovery time.
+Employers sometimes offer short-term disability benefits to their employees included in employer-provided insurance.
+Benefits cover a portion of salary during illness or injury, like recovery after gastric bypass.
+Talk to your employer about combining sick leave and vacation for recovery.